-My GTD Workflow in Notionproductivity
+My GTD Workflow in Notionproductivity notion

 When I first started using Notion, I was overwhelmed by the sandbox aspect, I created pages and databases for anything that popped into my head, before I knew it I couldn't keep up with the data monster I created.
 This changed thanks to the GTD method.